About University Center

 The University Center Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Bay County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for University Center, Michigan residents are available through the local police department and authorized providers in Bay County.
+Fingerprinting services for University Center, Michigan residents are available through local police (where present) and authorized providers in Bay County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the University Center Police Department or Bay County Sheriff's Office for scheduling and fees.

 To register to vote in University Center, Michigan, residents can register online through the Michigan Secretary of State's website, by mail, or in person at the Bay County elections office.
 Michigan requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Michigan Secretary of State's voter lookup tool.
 For local municipal elections in University Center, contact the Bay County Clerk's office for schedules and ballot information.

-Property records for University Center, Michigan are maintained by the Bay City/Township Assessor's Office and the Bay County Register of Deeds.
+Property records for University Center, Michigan are maintained by the City of University Center Assessor and the Bay County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Bay County, including parcels in University Center.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Bay County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Michigan counties provide online property record searches through their county websites.
-For in-person requests, visit the Bay County offices at the county courthouse.
 The Bay County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for University Center, Michigan residents are available through both county and state offices.
 The Michigan Department of Health and Human Services, Vital Records, located in Lansing, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Michigan.
 Orders can be placed online, by mail, or in person.
 Locally, the Bay County Clerk's office issues marriage licenses and maintains marriage records for Bay County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.